-Physics by the Lake is a national summer school on theoretical condensed matter physics organised by the Institute of Physics (IOP) Theory of Condensed Matter group.
+Physics by the Lake is a national summer school on theoretical condensed matter physics sponsored primarily by the Institute of Physics (IOP) Theory of Condensed Matter group with local organisation through the Higgs Centre for Theoretical Physics.
 It consists of two weeks of high-quality lecture courses by experts in the field, as well as tutorials to give thorough training in solving real problems.
 There is also a series of after-dinner seminars.

 When is it?